rkuma183/wilsonmar.github.io/_posts/2016-07-03-python-on-apple-mac-osx.md

    From now on, any package that you install using pip will be placed in the venv folder, isolated from the global Python installation.

-If you want to automatically activate an vironment when you cd into it:
+0. To automatically activate an vironment when you cd into it:

    <tt>
    brew install autoenv
    </tt>

-Install packages as usual, for example:
+0. Install packages as usual, for example:

    <tt>
    pip install request
    </tt>

-When you are done working in the virtual environment for the moment:
+0. When you are done working in the virtual environment for the moment:

    <tt>
    deactivate
    </tt>

    The above puts you back to the system's default Python interpreter with all its installed libraries.

-To delete a virtual environment, just delete its folder.
+0. To delete a virtual environment, just delete its folder.
 (In this case, it would be

    <tt>
    rm -rf venv
    </tt>

-To keep your environment consistent,
+0. To keep your environment consistent,
    <srong>freeze</srong> the current state of the environment packages:

    <tt>
    pip freeze > requirements.txt
    </tt>

    This creates a <strong>requirements.txt</strong> file containing a simple list of all the packages in the current environment, and their respective versions.
 Later it will be easier for a different developer (or you, if you need to re-create the environment) to install the same packages using the same versions:

    <tt>
    pip install -r requirements.txt